The view of Santiago Chile with the Andes Mountain Range in the background.

 A bright blue lake on a sunny day, with a snow capped mountain in the background at Cajón del Maipo which is a rason why Santiago Chile is worth visiting.

-Plus, Cajón del Maipo is the ideal location for outdoor enthusiasts and Adrenaline junkies, with a wide range of thrilling activities to do.
-From climbing mountains, white water rafting and bungee jumping, to fly fishing, horseback riding and exploring paleontological sites, there is something for every type of adventurer.
+Plus, Cajón del Maipo is the ideal location for outdoor enthusiasts and adrenaline junkies, with a wide range of thrilling activities to do.
+From climbing mountains and white water rafting to bungee jumping, fly fishing, horseback riding, and exploring paleontological sites, there is something for every type of adventurer.

-10. Try Typical Chilean Food And Drinks
+10. Try Typical Chilean Food and Drinks

 A cup of Mote con Huesillos, a traditional Chilean non-alcoholic drink.
 The liquid is a dark brown colour and husked wheat is sitting at the bottom of the cup.
 A white plastic spoon sticks out of the cup.

 For a heartier meal, Santiago is also known for its flavourful cazuela, a traditional stew made with beef or chicken, potatoes, corn, and a medley of vegetables.
-And for seafood lovers you won’t struggle to find fresh ceviche, Machas a la Parmesana (clams topped with cheese, white wine and butter) and a range of Chilean seafood soups and stews.
+And seafood lovers won’t struggle to find fresh ceviche, Machas a la Parmesana (clams topped with cheese, white wine and butter) and a range of seafood soups and stews.

 12. Experience Chile’s Best Nightlife